Dropimus/DappTrack/server/README.md

-Sure — here’s a clean, copy-paste ready `README.md` for the `server/` directory in your updated project structure:

 # DappTrack Server

 This is the **FastAPI** backend service of the DappTrack platform.
 It exposes API endpoints for the mobile app and other services to interact with the core system.